 Richard is a specialist in criminal and regulatory law, inquests and judicial review.
 Consistently ranked in the Legal 500 as a leading individual in crime, he is highly regarded for his detailed case preparation, the standards of his oral and written advocacy, and his personable approach with clients and witnesses alike.

 Richard was called to the Bar in 2002.
-During his first 10 years in practice he gained a wealth of advocacy and advisory experience whilst undertaking a broad and varied range of criminal, regulatory and civil cases.
-In recent years he has specialised almost exclusively in criminal and regulatory law, together with associated coronial and judicial review proceedings.
+He initially gained a wealth of advocacy and advisory experience whilst undertaking a broad and varied range of criminal, regulatory and civil cases, including 10 years on the regional panel of the Attorney-General’s Junior Counsel to the Crown.
+He now specialises almost exclusively in criminal and regulatory law, together with associated coronial and judicial review proceedings.

 He well understands the benefits of giving hands on, strategic and practical advice in relation to case preparation and management.
 He will readily advise whether by telephone, in writing or at a location convenient to his instructing solicitors and clients.

-Away from the law he enjoys running, cycling, playing in a funk and soul band, and spending time with his wife and daughter.
+Away from the law he enjoys running, cycling and spending time with his wife and two daughters.

 - Attorney-General’s Junior Counsel to the Crown (Regional Panel): 2007-2012 and 2012-2017